bnidev/trac2gitlab/README.md

 ### Importer

 - Import milestones into GitLab projects (updates if already exist and content differs)
+- Import issues into GitLab projects (updates if already exist and content differs)

 ## Planned Features

-### Exporter

-- Export comments (not supported by the Trac XML-RPC plugin)

 ### Importer

-- Import issues into GitLab projects
+- Add Trac ticket comments to GitLab issues (preserve original authors and timestamps)
 - Preserve ticket history in GitLab issues (not supported by the GitLab API)
 - Map Trac fields to GitLab labels
 - Import wiki pages into GitLab projects